An Inside Look and What It Means for Your Growth Strategy

 - Those of you who focus on business development and strategic planning will be excited to discover how this data update can positively impact your growth strategy.

 - Physician Relations Reps, data is the foundation upon which your entire outreach strategy lives or dies.
 You will appreciate how this update will give you the most current patient data available.

-Physician Pathway was originally built using data that the Centers for Medicare & Medicaid Services (CMS) published as part of a Freedom of Information Act release.
+Physician Patterns was originally built using data that the Centers for Medicare & Medicaid Services (CMS) published as part of a Freedom of Information Act release.
 That release, however, only went through the third quarter of 2015.
-In order to update Physician Pathway with the latest data, Stratasan purchased access to CMS’s full claims data warehouse.
+In order to update Physician Patterns with the latest data, Stratasan purchased access to CMS’s full claims data warehouse.
 Known as the Virtual Research Data Center (VRDC), the platform allows users to access a remote desktop client, where they can perform analysis on Medicare data and export appropriately masked results.

 How will this data update impact your physician relations growth strategy?

 As we’ve shared in the past, using the best available data can provide a clear roadmap for health providers focused on strategic growth.
-Historically, the most current Medicare claims data has been unavailable to commercial parties and healthcare providers; only hospital claims data was accessible, Now, with this update of our Physician Pathway application, you will be able to access all sites of care: hospitals, physician offices, imaging, labs, emergency and urgent care data.
+Historically, the most current Medicare claims data has been unavailable to commercial parties and healthcare providers; only hospital claims data was accessible, Now, with this update of our Physician Patterns application, you will be able to access all sites of care: hospitals, physician offices, imaging, labs, emergency and urgent care data.

 You will be able to:

 - Gain access to the most current patient data: 4½ months post-close of the previous quarter